lijieumn/argus-distribution/README.md

 ## Run

 To run the simulation, the easiest way is to execute the Python scripts under the `examples` folder.
-There are ten files provided:
+The examples include the validation examples and characther animations with full garments:

 ### Validation examples (5 files):